2011 WWE Hall of Fame Inductee

 Bob Armstrong: Bio

 In the ring, "Bullet" Bob Armstrong carved out distinction as a tough, working-class hero who would never back down from a fight.
-Outside of it, he raised four boys who would carry on his legacy proudly.
+Outside of it, he raised four boys who would proudly carry on his legacy.
 In both respects, he has been revered as a man of honor.

 The crowds who lined up to watch the grappler in arenas throughout Alabama and Georgia saw something of themselves in Armstrong.
 He wasn't the biggest man in the ring and he wasn't flashy, but he had tenacity.
 It was this “never say die” spirit that helped Armstrong persevere when a weightlifting accident nearly disfigured him.
 Instead of sulking on the sidelines, he pulled on a mask and became "The Bullet."
 His popularity only grew.